Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_gs_jupyter.md

 The following tutorial will use a Jupyter Notebook to implement the Gray-Scott model.
 It requires a familiarity with Python, and installation instructions can be found in our coarse-grained [diffusion tutorial](tutorial-diffusion).
 You may also download the completed tutorial file <a href="../tutorials/Gray-Scott.ipynb" download="Gray-Scott.ipynb">here</a>.

-Assuming you have Jupyter notebook, create a new file called `gray-scott.ipynb` (you may instead want to duplicate and modify your `diffusion_automaton.ipynb` file from the diffusion tutorial). **Note**: You should make sure to save this notebook on the same level as another folder named `/dif_images`.
+Assuming you have Jupyter notebook, create a new file called `gray-scott.ipynb` (you may instead want to duplicate and modify your `diffusion_automaton.ipynb` file from the diffusion tutorial).

+**Note**: You should make sure to save this notebook on the same level as another folder named `/dif_images`.
 ImageIO will not always create this folder automatically, so you may need to create it manually.
+{: .notice--warning}

 At the top of the notebook, we need the following imports and declarations along with a specification of the `simulate` function that will drive our Gray-Scott simulation.